An academic revolution: Professors, community members reflect on UB's active political past

 But Jackson, a new faculty member at the time, noticed trouble.

-He walked toward Norton Union — now Harriman Hall — sensing commotion.
+He walked toward Norton Union — now Squire Hall — sensing commotion.

 His eyes began to water.